 In August 2022, the Company invested in Series A - Great Lakes Funding II LLC (the "Great Lakes II Joint Venture," collectively with the F3C Joint Venture the "Joint Ventures"), a joint venture with an investment strategy to underwrite and hold senior, secured unitranche loans made to middle-market companies.
 The Company treats its investment in the Great Lakes II Joint Venture as a joint venture since an affiliate of the Adviser controls a 50% voting interest in the Great Lakes II Joint Venture.
-In connection with the launch of the Great Lakes II Joint Venture, the Company entered into a series of transactions pursuant to which the Company's prior investment in BCP Great Lakes Holdings LP, a vehicle formed as a co-investment vehicle to facilitate the participation of certain co-investors to invest, directly or indirectly, in BCP Great Lakes Funding, LLC (the "Prior Great Lakes Joint Venture"), and the corresponding assets held by the Prior Great Lakes Joint Venture in respect of the Company's investment in BCP Great Lakes Holdings LP, were transferred to the Great Lakes II Joint Venture in complete redemption of the Company's investment in BCP Great Lakes Holdings LP.
+In connection with the launch of the Great Lakes II Joint Venture, the Company entered into a series of transactions pursuant to which the Company's prior investment in BCP Great Lakes Holdings LP, a vehicle formed as a co-investment vehicle to facilitate the participation of certain co-investors to invest, directly or indirectly, in BCP Great Lakes Funding, LLC (the "Prior Great Lakes Joint Venture"), and the corresponding assets held by the Prior Great Lakes Holdings LP, were transferred to the Great Lakes II Joint Venture in complete redemption of the Company's investment in BCP Great Lakes Holdings LP.